preetoshii/samesisters/documentation/implementation-phases.md

 **Piece Information** (for each piece)
 - Name: "Cassata" (or "Love All", "Roja", "Qameez", "Indigo")
 - Story: 2-3 paragraphs about inspiration
+- Tags: ["garden party", "when you're feeling creative", "for making an entrance"]
 - Base Price: $500-1500 range
 - Compatible Fabric Types: [silk, cotton, linen]
 - Gender Category: feminine/masculine/both

+Examples of tags (mix of occasions, moods, and moments):
+- Occasions: garden party, gallery opening, cultural celebration, creative wedding guest
+- Moods: when you're feeling bold, when you're feeling creative, when you want to stand out
+- Moments: for making an entrance, intimate gathering vibes, festive but not formal

 **Fabric Details** (for each fabric)
 - Name: "Delhi Blue Silk"